BacxBeos/pat/README.md

 ## Usage

-Run the script and enter a topic when prompted:
+Run the interactive prompt generator:

 ```bash
 python prompt_app.py
 ```

-The script will generate a prompt for the given topic and display a few suggested prompts that you can try directly in Veo3.
+The app will keep asking for topics until you type `q` to quit.
+For each topic, it generates a prompt and lists a few suggested prompts you can test directly in Veo3.

 ## Disclaimer